looks back on the year just ended, and gets expert insight into what lies ahead.

 Another industry loss, although under much more benign circumstances, was the retirement of long-serving British Industrial Truck Association (BITA) secretary-general James Clark.

 Clark joined BITA in 1996.
 His tenure as secretary-general has coincided with significant growth for the trade association and seen it rise to a pre-eminent position as the voice of the materials handling industry.
 Clark's departure came ahead of the planned merger between BITA and the Fork Lift Truck Association (FLTA), which he has overseen since it was announced at IMHX 2019.
+Looking ahead

 The financial results from all the major manufacturers revealed significant declines in orders, unit sales, revenues and profit.